Getting Your Point Across and Coming Off the Right Way

 We all know, for instance, that if we are addressing a group of first-graders, we can't use "big words" because they won't get it.
 They won't understand our message.
 So we choose words they will understand.
 Rather than using "big words" that convey the message we want to send, we use words we think they will understand.
 That way they will hear our message and understand it.

-Don't try to explain technology concepts to accountants using technical terms.
+Don't try to explain technical concepts to accountants using technical terms.
 Don't use a financial analogy to get a point across to the Creative Department.
 If you want your service department to handle more calls per day, tell them that.
 Don't tell them they need to "reduce the time interval between customer-interface opportunities."

 Manage This Issue